 Legally Enforceable

 Anchored in the MLPPA 2022, TPPA 2022, and CBN AML/CFT Regulations.
-This is not guidance, it is regulation with sanctions attached.
+This is regulation with sanctions attached.

 Technology-Focused